 CREDIT CARDS - Almost all businesses in Israel accept U.S. credit cards.
-(Debit cards will only work with ATMs, as most foreign businesses don't have PIN machines.)
+(Debit cards will only work with ATMs, as most foreign businesses don't have PIN machines.
+Please note that ATMs will not be readily available on this tour, but are available)

 If you're planning to use your credit cards in Israel, check with each credit card company to determine the international exchange fee for each card, and take cards with lower international exchange fees.

 Once you determine which cards you'll bring, remember to notify each credit card company of your intended travel dates and locations to ensure fraud alerts and holds are not placed on your accounts.